 In addition, playing doubles can be a bit of an escape from singles.
 Because you are playing with a partner, there tends to be less pressure on yourself.
 Singles can be very intense and isolating during pressure situations.

 Some might argue that the double game helps to mask player weaknesses.
-This is especially true in teams that compliment each other well.
+This is especially true in teams that complement each other well.
 There is definitely some truth to this.
 However, that’s part of what makes doubles special.

 Whether doubles is your game of choice, or whether you decide to play from time to time for fun or to take a break from the pressure situations of singles tennis, doubles can be a great alternative to singles.
 In a game that is very individually focused, playing as a team can be extremely rewarding.